What Is Community Solar?

 The Supply of Community Solar Subscriptions is Limited

 If you’re interested in participating in community solar, you shouldn’t assume that you will be able to subscribe at any time.
 The supply of community solar power is not infinite.
-When solar farms get built and turned on subscriptions become available.
-Demand for community solar is increasing so quickly that often interested subscribers are first put on waiting lists.
+When solar farms are built and go live, subscriptions become available.
+The demand for community solar is so great that subscribers may find themselves put on waiting lists if they don’t act quickly.